 5. Project management, initiative, autonomy, self confidence and planning skills as required to scope and plan the activities and timelines to complete a research project within the given timeframe

-This course will include a directed reading unit relevant to the student’s research project to be determined in consultation with the student’s supervisor and the Honours co-ordinator; the production of a literature review; together with scoping and initiation of the student’s research project.
-In addition, the course will include participation in engaged discourse, group critique, oral presentations, analytical essays, and where appropriate, practice-based tasks.
+This course will include a reading component and/or directed study of works relevant to the student’s research project to be determined in consultation with the student’s supervisor and the Honours coordinator; the production of a literature review; together with scoping and initiation of the student’s research project.
+In addition, the course will include participation in engaged discussions, group critique, oral presentations, analytical essays, and where appropriate, practice-based tasks.

 Bachelor of Arts or equivalent undergraduate degree, with a major in a field relevant to their proposed Honours study with at least a Credit average.

 Face to Face On Campus 17 hour(s) per Week for Full Term

 Face to Face On Campus 1 hour(s) per Week for Full Term

 Face to Face On Campus 2 hour(s) per Week for Full Term